H-1B Visa Extension in 2026: Renewals, Processing Time, Process

 Can You Work While the H-1B Extension is Pending?

-During this timeline, employees can continue working even if the initial H-1B visa expires if the employer files the extension before the H-1B visa expiration.
+During the extension, employees can continue working even if the initial H-1B visa expires if the employer files the extension before the H-1B visa expiration.

 Importantly, if the employer files the H-1B extension petition the full 6 months before the expiration of the current H-1B status, or uses premium processing, the worker likely will not experience a gap in employment due to the 240-day rule, explained below.